The purpose of this web page is to explain the scientific rationale of mySleepButton.

 At almost all times, whether you are awake or asleep, your mind is engaged in some kind of sense making.
 That is, your mind is trying to make sense of the information that it gets from its senses or that it generates internally.
 For example, if you see someone crossing the street, you might unconsciously infer that her purpose is to get to the other side.
 If she walks back and forth along a sidewalk, you might conjecture that she is waiting for someone.
 You are probably trying to make sense of this document.
 Even when you are asleep and dreaming, your mind is trying, with its limited resources, to make sense of the various images, feelings, and perceptions that your brain produces.

-Sense making is suspended at sleep onset
+Sense-making is reduced at sleep onset

 However, there is one time of the day where mental activity occurs but sense-making is radically reduced: just before you fall asleep.
 (Psychoactive drugs, coma, and other abnormal brain states may also reduce sense-making.)